open-ephys/onix-docs/source/Resources/downloads.rst

 ______________________________________________

 .. warning::
-   Make sure that the breakout board firmware image you download matches the breakout board hardware version you have as shown in the table below.
+   Make sure that the breakout firmware image you download matches the breakout hardware version you have as shown in the table below.
 An incorrect firmware version will not report any error while updating but will cause failures during operation.